flashblaze/flashblaze-website/src/posts/draft-firebase.md

 On loading this component, `id` is sent to `increment-views` to increment the value and the returned value is stored in `viewCount`.

-Upon completion, if an instance of database exists, detache it using `off()`
+Upon completion, if an instance of database exists, detach it using `off()`

+6. Now everytime you refresh the page or anyone visits it, viewcount will be incremented

+### Deployment

+Since I have deployed my site on [Zeit](https://zeit.co/), it uses [now secrets](https://zeit.co/docs/v2/build-step#adding-secrets).
+Each host provider has a different mechanism to handle environment variables.

+I hope you've liked this post.
+Any suggestions, improvements are welcome.